etal/cnvkit/doc/pipeline.rst

 call
 ----

-Given segmented log2 ratio estimates (.cns), round the copy ratio estimates to integer values using either:
+Given segmented log2 ratio estimates (.cns), derive each segment's absolute integer copy number using either:

-- A list of threshold log2 values for each copy number state, or
+- A list of threshold log2 values for each copy number state (``-m threshold``), or
-- :ref:`Rescaling <rescale>` for a given known tumor cell fraction and normal ploidy, then simple rounding to the nearest integer copy number.
+- :ref:`Rescaling <rescale>` for a given known tumor cell fraction and normal ploidy, then simple rounding to the nearest integer copy number (``-m clonal``).

 ::